Neptune-Sky/VanillaUpgrades/README.md

 - Slash to instantly stop timewarp
 - Backtick to set thrust to 0.1%
 - Semicolon to timewarp to periapsis/apoapsis/escape*
+- F2 to hide the UI

 Mod features can be individually disabled in the config window in the game's settings menu.

 Tons more will be added in the future.

-\*Timewarp stuff is inconsistent due to floating point errors and me being bad at math.
+\*Inconsistent due to floating point errors and me being bad at math.
 If I find a better implementation I will use it.

 # Installation